wtistang/LibertyGettingStarted-Lab/README_ori.md

 1. You can resize the viewable area using the **noVNC Settings** options to resize the virtual desktop to fit your screen.

     a.
-From the environment VM, click on the **twisty** on the noNC control pane to open the menu.
+From the environemnt VM, click on the **twisty** on the noNC control pane to open the menu.

     <kbd>![fit to window](./images/media/vnc-twisty.png)</kbd>